slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - the letter i wrote my kids after they born: you might think you want an expensive car, fancy watch and a huge car. but i’m telling you, you don’t. what you want is respect and admiration from other people and you think having expensive stuff will bring it. it almost nver does especially from the people you want it.
 - ask coolest moment of their week or favorite food.
 - monthly photo of your kid room and yearly lenghty video of your kid speaking
-- parents prevent their kid from dying but as they get older they shouldn’t prevent them from living. this is difficult.
-> *"The best thing to spend on your children is time.*
 > *"Children are natural mimics who act like their parents despite every effort to teach them good manners.
 Children seldom misquote you.
 In fact, they usually *repeat word for word what you shouldn’t have said.*
 -->

-> *"If you want your children to be intelligent, read them fairy tales.
-If you want them to be more intelligent, read them more fairy tales."
--- Albert Einstein*

-> *"The only thing worse than a boy who hates you: a boy that loves you."
--- Markus Zusak*

-Don’t tell your kids how to live.
-Live fully and let them see.
-By treating everything like a major risk, we prevent kids from learning how to judge the truly dangerous, from the simply unfamiliar.

-Spend only half the money you think you should, but double the time with them.

 Hints:

 - Generosity: «What did you do this week for somebody?»
 - Responsability: «Bedtime at 8.30 and I turn off the light or 9 and you have the responsability to turn off the light?»
 - Self improvement: «Did you give your best today?» «Ask good questions today.
 In future you’ll be able to know anything you want, anytime you want.
 So the quality of the questions you learn to ask will be more important than memorized knowledge.»
 - Autority: «Kid: why do I have to do this?
 You: I was a boy myself.
-I know what is that for you and why is important.»
+I know why is important.»
 - Money management and healthy habits: pay your son for each mile he rides his bike (with interest on what he decides not to spend).
 - Deal with failure: «How did you fail today?» The best gift you can give your children is failure.
+By treating everything like a major risk, we prevent kids from learning how to judge the truly dangerous, from the simply unfamiliar.
+Parents prevent their kid from dying but as they get older they shouldn’t prevent them from living.

 > *"My father always said there are four things a child needs: plenty of love, nourishing food, regular sleep, and lots of soap and water.
 After that, what he needs most is some intelligent neglect."
 -- Ivy Baker Priest*